terrytangyuan/terrytangyuan.github.com/_posts/2016-02-12-autoplotly-intro.markdown

     - R
 ---

-**Note: the visualizations are NOT ready on mobile yet.
+**Note: this is NOT ready on mobile yet.
 Please switch to use a desktop browser.**

 <link rel="stylesheet" href="/css/custom.css">